-Coastal runoff, marina and dock construction, dredging, aquaculture, oil and gas exploration and extraction, increased under water noise and boat traffic can degrade marine habitats used by sea turtles (Colburn et al. 1996) and smalltooth sawfish and negatively impact nearshore habitats.
+Coastal runoff, marina and dock construction, dredging, aquaculture, increased under water noise and boat traffic can degrade marine habitats used by sea turtles (Colburn et al. 1996) and smalltooth sawfish.
 Fueling facilities at marinas can sometimes discharge oil, gas, and sewage into sensitive estuarine and coastal habitats.
-Although these contaminant concentrations are unknown in the action area, the species of sea turtles and smalltooth sawfish analyzed in this Biological Opinion travel within near shore and offshore habitats and may be exposed to and accumulate these contaminants during their life cycles.
+Sea turtles and smalltooth sawfish analyzed in this Biological Opinion travel within near shore and offshore habitats and may be exposed to and accumulate these contaminants during their life cycles.
+For example, during Hurricane Hermine in September 2016, Tampa Bay utility companies released partially-treated sewage into Tampa Bay.
+According to reports in the Tampa Bay Times, an estimated 150-200 million gallons of raw or partially treated sewage was released into Tampa and Boca Ciega bays and surrounding waterways.
+The sewage release is being investigated by the Florida Department of Environmental Protection and the Florida Fish and Wildlife Conservation Commission.